grpc/proposal/A118-tls-telemetry.md

 2. Expose `MetricRecorder` from `GrpcHttp2ConnectionHandler` in the netty/ module.
 3. Instrument the Netty `ClientTlsHandler` and `ServerTlsHandler` in `ProtocolNegotiators.java` to track handshake duration and record it.

 The TLS specific offload metrics will go with their implementation.
 This feature is not yet written in Java, so we cannot discuss specific metric implementation details.

 ### Wrapped Languages

-Wrapped languages that support non-per-call metrics should be able to get this "for free" from the Core implementation.
+Wrapped languages that support non-per-call metrics will get the authentication telemetry features "for free" from the Core implementation.
 However, Python for example, does not currently support non-per-call metrics.